teamcfadvance/BlogCFC5/install/readme.txt

 This is done by adding ?reinit=1 to the URL.

 =======================================================================================================================================================================================
+Last Updated: April 8, 2010 (BlogCFC 5.9.5.007)
+Fixes by Ken Gladden

+Note - looks like I screwed the pooch on readme.old2.txt.
+If folks really need something from the old history, I can grab it from SVN, but for now, I assume it isn't critical.

+/org/camden/blog/blog.cfc - just the version #
+/client/installer/Application.cfm - bug fix
+/client/Application.cfm - another bug fix

 Last Updated: April 3, 2010 (BlogCFC 5.9.5.006)
 /client/search.cfm - I now allow the search field to be blank.
 This was a recommendation by someone who was trying to use search.cfm as a way to browse content.
 I thought it was a good change.